tbenson89/upd/readme.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Routes
-* Index/Home
-* Account
-* Quote of the Day - API GET

-## Setup
-* You will need Mongo on your local machine
-* Download and install mongodb config default mongo port

-### Todo
-    - Setup Database for admin and user front end (outer) view
-    - Split outer and inner views use angular for admin dashboard and plugins.
-    - Setup Angular for better dev tools.